 For the bedroom, why not try some of our line art designs.
-They are simply minimalist, great for calming the space so you’re ready to sleep.
-These pieces are also timeless and are perfect the whole year round.
-They’re also perfect for if you want to be adventurous with your bed linen design.
-Go for whatever you want with your soft furnishings with these lovely simplistic designs.
+They are simple and minimalist: great for calming the room so you’re ready to sleep.
+These pieces are also timeless and are perfect all year round.
+They’re also perfect if you want to be more adventurous with your bed linen design.
+Go for whatever you want to match your soft furnishings with these lovely simplistic designs.

 Next, the living room.
 We love our abstract posters for the living spaces.
 They are playful, fun, and colourful, whilst maintaining a minimalist edge.
-They’re perfect for spaces which you want to enjoy spending time in.
-They may even become conversation pieces; wonderful!
+They’re perfect for spaces you want to enjoy spending time in.
+They may even become conversation pieces: wonderful!

 The history of posters and prints!

 So, have you ever wondered about the history of art posters and prints?
-We’ll take a look at what has lead us to this beautiful form of home decor that we know and love today.
+We’ll take a look at what has lead to this beautiful type of home decor that we know and love today.

 Thanks to the advertising agency, the world of typography changed a lot too.
 These posters had to be seen and read from a distance.
-Type had to be bold, eye-catching, and most importantly readable!
+The type had to be bold, eye-catching, and most importantly readable!
 Thanks to this list of criteria, new typefaces found their way into circulation.

-However, when Cheret came out with his revolutionary poster-making practices in 1880, all this change.
+However, when Cheret came out with his revolutionary poster-making practices in 1880, all this changed.
 Suddenly, poster artists were able to use any colour they wanted.
 Cheret also designed posters himself.
-They are immediately recognisable as they have that nineteenth century feel - women in brilliant dresses and long gloves.
+They are immediately recognisable as they have that nineteenth-century feel - women in brilliant dresses and long gloves.

-Throughout the following centuries, the differing art styles are reflected in posters of the time.
+Throughout the following decades, the differing art styles are reflected in posters of the time.
 Art Nouveau especially made its mark on the canon of posters.

 War brought a whole new side to the poster making world.
 For the First World War, posters were used to spread political propaganda as well as to encourage people to sign up and join in the war effort.

 Swiss Typographic Style was also developing in the fifties.
-It offered something quite different to the poster world - designs were made to be as simple as possible so that the message was clear.
+It offered something quite different to the poster world - designs were made to be as simple as possible so that the message was clear and to the point.
 This meant that decorative elements were taken away.
 In many cases, shapes and minimalist text were the only important parts of the poster left.

-In the sixties, posters help spread ideas once more, but this time of the psychedelic kind.
-They helped educate people of alternative ways of being.
+In the sixties, posters help spread ideas once more, but this time, of the psychedelic kind.
+They helped educate people of the alternative ways of being.

 Around the seventies, the introduction of the computer brought about whole new capabilities within the poster making world.
 Suddenly, designs did not need to be created by hand or by some sort of printing mechanism.
 Designers had free reign - they could do whatever they wanted!